Female and male qualities | The ideal combination

 After years of intensive research, British brain scientist Gina Rippon concludes that we are going to behave according to our education and the culture in which we grow up.
 The minimal differences between men and women emerge purely as a result of this.

 Someone who paints every day and is creative will stimulate a different part of his or her brain more than someone who every day comes up with complicated mathematical solutions.
-The brains of individuals are not different, but we teach ourselves to use our brains differently.
+The brains of individuals are not different, but we teach ourselves to use our minds differently.
 That would argue for the theory that men are different from women, but in a completely different way than was proclaimed until recently.

 Myths about differences between male and female brains